|

 1-daughter and 2-daughter nodes, and beyond that uses

-balanced binary trees (via java.util.TreeMap)
+balanced binary trees (via java.util.TreeMap

 TrieIntSeqCounter(int maxLength)

-Construct an integer sequence counter for subsequences up to the specified maximum length. |
+Construct an integer sequence counter for subsequences

 |